Thomas Sexton (Irish politician): Career

 After being encouraged to run by Charles Stuart Parnell, Sexton was first elected MP for County Sligo in the 1880 general election, for South Sligo in the 1885 general election, then for Belfast West in the 1886 election and for North Kerry in the 1892 election.
-During his time as an MP, he was considered one of Parnell principal lieutenants.
+During his time as an MP, he was considered one of Parnell's principal lieutenants.

 He was a cosigner of the No Rent Manifesto issued in 1881.
 He was regarded as one of the finest orators of the Irish Party, but handicapped by a querulous temperament.
 He was noted for once having spoken for 3 hours straight during an attempt by the Irish Parliamentary Party to block the government from introducing the Coercion Act.

 In October 1881 Sexton was amongst those Irish Parliamentary Party MPs who were arrested and imprisoned alongside Parnell for "sabotaging the Land Act" through their activism with the Irish Land League.
 Following his early release on the grounds of ill health, Sexton was amongst those who signed the No Rent Manifesto, which called for a nationwide rent strike in Ireland intended to break the Land Law (Ireland) Act 1881.

 Sexton's victory in Belfast West in 1886 was considered an upset victory, with Joseph Devlin and his organisational skills being credited by some as the lynchpin behind it.

 Sexton's speech on the second reading of the first home rule bill has been called Sexton's greatest triumph, with William Gladstone describing it as "the most eloquent he had heard in a generation."

 In December 1887 Sexton received the freedom of Dublin.

-Sexton was a member of Dublin Corporation between 1886 and 1892, and during that time he became Lord Mayor of Dublin between 1888 and '89.
+Sexton was a member of Dublin Corporation between 1886 and 1892, and during that time he became Lord Mayor of Dublin between 1888 and 1890.
 During that reign, Sexton arranged a highly beneficial restructuring of the municipal debt.